shwina/still-magic/_en/branches.md

 If you do this,
 please don't tempt fate by calling something `-final`.

-Most software projects use {% include g key="g:semantic-versioning" text="semantic versioning" %} for software releases, which produces three-part version numbers `major.minor.patch`:
+Most software projects use [semantic versioning](#g:semantic-versioning) for software releases, which produces three-part version numbers `major.minor.patch`:

 -   Increment `major` every time there's an incompatible externally-visible change.